flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/custom-plugins/documents-plugin/using-documents-plugin/uploading-a-new-document.md

 After exploring how to generate documents in the [previous section](./generate-docs-based-on-templates/generating-from-html-templates.md), let's create a process that enables users to generate a document, review/sign it, and subsequently upload it again.

-Consider a scenario where a user inputs data, a document is generated for preview, and the user must then sign and upload it.
+Consider a scenario where a user inputs data, a document is generated for preview, and the user must then sign and uploads it.
 The following types of nodes are involved:

 - [**Start**](../../../../../building-blocks/node/start-end-node.md#start-node) and [**End**](../../../../../building-blocks/node/start-end-node.md#end-node) nodes
 - [**Milestone**](../../../../../building-blocks/node/milestone-node.md) nodes to configure the [**stepper/steps**](../../../../../building-blocks/node/milestone-node.md#stepper--steps) structure